JoelMorrisey/JoelMorrisey/README.md

 ## About me
 I'm have a Bachelor of Information Technology, majoring in software technology.
-I work as a Sytems/Devops/Software engineer.
+I currently work in the following areas Sytems/Devops/Software engineer (primarily as a Devops engineer currently).

 I have experience in various languages including Java, JavaScript, C, Golang and Python.
 While being proficient in these languages, I constantly look for opportunities to leverage